9 Things that Fascinated me in South Korea 8 Years Ago

 Do you also see an influence of the communist monumental architectural style?

-Gyeongbokgung Palace, the main royal palace of the Joseon dynasty.
+Gyeongbokgung Palace is the main royal palace of the Joseon dynasty.

-It's an all-wooden structure which smelled a fresh paint.
+It's an all-wooden structure which smelled of fresh paint.

 5. Nature Conservation.